Klrfl/personal-site/src/content/journal/i-went-to-fight-with-an-html-input-field.md

 day: 29
 created_at: 2024-08-12T20:40:00.000Z
 ---
-Today is Monday, and I decided to write a dedicated entry today (which I should) because unlike the past few weeks, today I actually did something interesting.
+Today is another Monday, and I decided to write a dedicated entry today (which I should) because unlike other Mondays in the past few weeks, today I actually did something interesting , and I feel today really deserves its own post.

 Still from last week, I was working on the main site's CMS, which is built with CodeIgniter 3 (😭).
 I continued building the CRUD functionality on the media, which involved file input fields.